-Set up the apparatus so that the zero on the ruler is next to the bottom of the unstretched spring, add a mass to the spring and measure the extension, add further masses, measuring materials is proportional to the force to a certain limit called limit of proportionality.
+Set up the apparatus so that the zero on the ruler is next to the bottom of the unstretched spring, add a mass to the spring and measure the extension, add further masses, measuring extension each time.

 The graph shows that extension is proportional to the force up to a certain point, called the limit of proportionality.
 This means that for every 1N increase in the force, the spring stretches by the same amount.